 An Instrument Audit – A Step Toward Predictive Maintenance

 Having the right gauge in the right place supports predictive maintenance efforts.
 A comprehensive Instrument Audit conducted by professional engineers who understand plant processes and know instrumentation best practices can help ensure your gauges are right.
-With many engineers retiring, plants often lack the in-house expertise they need to manage instrumentation, but WIKA Instrument ‘s Full Audit Service Team can help at no charge.
+With many engineers retiring, plants often lack the in-house expertise they need to manage instrumentation, but WIKA Instrument ‘s Full Audit Service Team can help.

 The professionals on WIKA’s FAST team have performed more than 250 Instrument Audits, and they have in-depth knowledge of process and instrumentation technology.
 FAST engineers perform a variety of services to help you ensure gauge compliance, including an Instrument Safety Training program.